 “Nobody ever outgrows Scripture; the book widens and deepens with our years.”

 Small group Bible studies are a vital part of fulfilling our mission of “leading people everywhere to a devoted relationship with Jesus.”
 Our two main goals are to connect and change.
 We want to build relationships, and we want to grow our faith in knowledge and fruitful service.
 At least two studies are currently meeting at Creekside with appropriate precautions with respect to COVID-19.

 WEDNESDAY NIGHTS 6:30-8:00

-Ann Carter is leading a women’s group in a study of 2nd Peter.
+Ann Carter is leading a women’s group in a study of 1st Timothy.
 Child care will be provided as needed, using a rotating schedule of the women participating the study.
 Any questions, contact Ann Carter.

 Alec Packer is heading up a men’s Bible study the book of Genesis.
 If you are interested in joining or have any questions, please contact Alec.

 We offer a New Camper Scholarship as well as financial assistance to any child or teen to attend camp.